 |---|---|---|

-If this example, the Microsoft Active Directory value are set to :
+In this example, the Microsoft Active Directory environment variables are configured as follows:

 | Variable name | Value for example |